docker/docs/docker-store/byol.md

 A number of operations can be performed by `PATCH`ing an order:

 **Fulfill** an order.
-Fulfilling an order will put it in a fulfilled state, and will kick off a process to create subscriptions for each order item associated with the order.
+Fulfilling an order puts it in a fulfilled state, and kicks off a process to create subscriptions for each order item associated with the order.

 * Request (application/json)